quicknir/quicknir.github.io/_posts/2017-09-10-unforgettable-factory.md

 that the derived class provides a static member `name` to indicate how it would like to be named in the factory.

-One quick note from the above is the use of `std::forward`.
+One quick note from the above is the use of `forward`.
 This is not actual perfect forwarding because `Args` are fixed by the class and not deduced by the function.
 However it is still necessary so that value and rvalue reference types get forwarded correctly.